grpc/proposal/A79-non-per-call-metrics-architecture.md

 In the first approach, stats plugins provide a scope filter that applications can configure.
 Based on the channel's configuration, a stats plugin can decide whether it is interested in the channel.
-At channel creation time, the channel's canonical target and the authority is provided to the stats plugin to make this decision.
-Various gRPC components use this list of interested stats plugins (`StatsPluginGroup`) to record metrics.
+At channel creation time, the channel's canonical target and the default authority is provided to the stats plugin to make this decision.
+(The default authority provided is derived from the target unless an override was specified on the channel) Various gRPC components use this list of interested stats plugins (`StatsPluginGroup`) to record metrics.

 ![](A79_graphics/stats-plugin-scoping.png)